 Example (9) is an instance of co-argument binding.
-In co-argument binding, the bindee appears within a lower argument of the z-shifted functional expression, and the binder serves as a higher argument of this expression by itself.
+In co-argument binding, the bindee must appear within a lower argument of the z-shifted functional expression, and the binder needs to serve as a higher argument of this expression by itself.